Proto-Siouan language: Urheimat

 The Ohio River Valley (in yellow) is considered a likely Urheimat for Proto-Siouan.

 Although the modern Siouan languages are mostly spoken in the Great Plains, scholars believe that Proto-Siouan originated in the Ohio River Valley.
-Earlier scholarship, namely the work of the American archeologist James Bennett Griffin, argued that the Siouan homeland was somewhere in the Allegheny Piedmont in modern-day Virginia and North Carolina during first contact with European settlers.
+Earlier scholarship, namely the work of the American archeologist James Bennett Griffin in the mid-20th century, argued that the Siouan languages were originally spoken somewhere in the Allegheny Piedmont in modern-day Virginia and North Carolina.
 Siouan-speaking peoples had a wide area of influence in the eastern regions of the modern-day United States.
-Horatio Hale noticed that several toponyms in the Appalachian region appeared to be of Siouan origin, especially between modern-day Virginia and North Carolina.
+Horatio Hale, for example, noticed that several toponyms in the Appalachian region appeared to be of Siouan origin, especially between Virginia and North Carolina.
 Other onomastic data has helped to confirm this view.
-The oral history of modern Siouan-speaking peoples also provides some support; John R. Swanton gathered a number of accounts from speakers which indicated a homeland east of the Ohio River, and the Hidatsa people indicated similar origins to Washington Matthews.
+The oral history of modern Siouan-speaking peoples also provides some support; John R. Swanton gathered a number of accounts from speakers which indicated a homeland east of the Ohio River, and the Hidatsa people indicated similar origins in accounts given to Washington Matthews.
 A Kaw chieftain recounted to James Owen Dorsey that his people originated in modern-day New York abutting the Atlantic, which they called the "Great Water".

-It appears that the push westward was the result of several wars of conquest over hunting grounds by the Iroquois pushing southward from their own Urheimat in the Finger Lakes region of Western and Central New York.
+The westward migration began as a result of several wars of conquest over hunting grounds by the Iroquois pushing southward from their own Urheimat in the Finger Lakes region of Western and Central New York.
 Successive Iroquois victories caused a massive displacement of Siouan-speaking populations, probably occurring during the 1600s following an increase in European colonization efforts on the American Eastern Seaboard and the start of the Beaver Wars.
-However, the push was not instantaneous nor universal; the Lakota are attested near modern-day Chicago in 1648, putting estimates of their migration over the Mississippi River sometime around the turn of the 18th century.
-Other members of the Siouan family, however, were adopted by the Iroquois; the Tutelo people, for example, were formally adopted in 1753, settling around Cayuga Lake, one of the Finger Lakes, in 1771.
-They remained with the Cayuga people during their subsequent migration to Canada following the American Revolution.
+However, the push was neither instantaneous nor universal; the Lakota are attested near modern-day Chicago in 1648, with estimates of their migration over the Mississippi River placed sometime around the turn of the 18th century.
+Other Siouan-speaking peoples, however, were adopted by the Iroquois; (Note: Historically, the Iroquois practiced two kinds of integration for foreigners into their confederacy, typically known as "adoption":